+Stokes Point:

-Stokes Point: The southern most point of King Island, where Bass Strait meets the Southern Ocean, is a barren, wind-swept and beautiful place that is a bit of an adventure to reach - but worth the trip.
+The southern most point of King Island, where Bass Strait meets the Southern Ocean, is a barren, wind-swept and beautiful place that is a bit of an adventure to reach - but worth the trip.
 In a good wind, it is a good place for seabirds such as Australian Gannett, albatross and Short-tailed Shearwater.
-Double-banded Plover overwinter on King Island, and can often be seen here during the winter months, while during the summer Ruddy Turnstone work the kelp on the beaches.
-White-fronted Chats are usually present in good numbers.
-Drive to the of South Road.
+Doublei-banded Plover overwinter on King Island, and can often be seen here during the winter months, while during the summer Ruddy Turnstone work the kelp on the beaches.
+White-fronted Chats are usually present in good numbers..
+Drive to end of South Road.

-Calcified Forest Walk: The track leading to the Calcified Forest is lined by heathland and old growth Banksia scrub and has good numbers of small birds such as Olive Whistler, Silvereye, King Island Tasmanian Scrubwren and Thornbills, all the Honeyeaters and Painted Button-quail have been recorded.
-Park at the Calcified Forest car park and walk from there.
+Calcified Forest Walk:

+Mainly a board-walk leading to the Calcified Forest, the heathland and scrub along this often has good numbers of small birds such as Olive Whistler, Silvereye, King Island Tasmanian Scrubwren and Thornbills, all the Honeyeaters and Painted Button-quail have been recorded.
+Park at the Calcified Forest car park and follow signs.

+Copperhead Walk:

-Copperhead Walk: Leaving from Seal Rocks car park this walk wanders along the cliffs and is a great spot for seabirds such as Australian Gannet, Short-tailed Shearwater and albatross when there is a good wind and scrubland birds such as Olive Whistler, Silvereyes, Dusky and Flame Robins, when the wind is still.
+Leaving from Seal Rocks car park this walk wanders along the cliffs and is a great spot for seabirds such as Australian Gannet, Shorttailed Shearwater and albatross when there is a good wind and scrubland birds such as Olive Whistler, Silvereyes, King Island Tasmanian Scrubwren (KI species), Dusky (KI subspecies) and Flame Robins, when the wind is still.

+Pearshape Lagoon:

-Pearshape Lagoon: This is a closed Nature Reserve but there is a good viewing spot from South Road.
-Waterbirds including a variety of ducks includingmBlue-billed and Pink Eared Duck have been recorded here.
-Others include Australasian and Hoary-headed Grebe, Black Swan, Eurasian Coot and Purple Swamphen.
+This is a closed Nature Reserve but there is a good viewing spot from South Road.
+Waterbirds including a variety of ducks including, although rarely, Blue-billed and Pink Eared Duck have been recorded here.
+Others include Australasian and Hoary-headed Grebe,,Black Swan, Eurasian Coot and Purple Swamphen.
 Cape Barren Geese are sometimes present grazing along the northern bank although there are also a significant number of domestic geese present.

-Burgess Bay and Netherby Point: The rocky foreshore that runs south from the Currie Harbour to British Admiral Beach is a good spot for Ruddy Turnstone, White-fronted chat, Black and Pied Oystercatchers, Crested Turn and other shore birds.
+Burgess Bay and Netherby Point:

+The rocky foreshore that runs south from the Currie Harbour to British Admiral Beach is a good spot for Ruddy Turnstone, Whitefronted chat, Black and Pied Oystercatchers, Crested Turn and other shore birds.
 There is a road that leads along much of this coast so it is almost all drivable.
 Access is by driving to the Currie Museum, continuing past it down to the shoreline and turning south.

-Little Porky Beach and Porky Creek Estuary: The mix of fresh and salt water supports many shorebirds and some waterbirds.
-Drive down Barnes Road (just beside the Cheese Factory at Loorana), turning south at the beach and parking on the headland.
-Walk south from there into Little Porky Beach.
+Little Porky Beach and Porky Creek Estuary:

+The mix of fresh and salt water supports many shorebirds and some waterbirds.
+Drive down Barnes Road (just beside the Cheese

+Factory at Loranna), turning south at the beach and parking on the headland.
+Walk south from there into Little Porky.
 This is a great beach walk and you can keep going if you wish into Whalebone and further south.
-Shorebirds and beach-nesting birds such as Hooded and Redcapped Plover, Black-fronted Dotterel, Red-necked Stints, Pacific Golden Plover, Pacific Gull and many others have been recorded here.
+Shorebirds and beach-nesting birds such as Hooded and Red-capped Plover, Black-fronted Dotterel, Red-necked Stints, Pacific Golden Plover, Pacific Gull and many others have been recorded here.